-Member of American Immigration Lawyers Association (AILA) and National Immigation Project (NIP)
+Member of American Immigration Lawyers Association (AILA) and National Immigration Project (NIP)

-As an citizenship attorney, I am honored to help immigrants through the naturalization process or work to determine they acquired citizenship automatically through their parents.
+As a citizenship attorney, Philip Eichorn is honored to help immigrants through the naturalization process or work to determine they acquired citizenship automatically through their parents.
 For many individuals, these processes are straightforward.
-For others, it can be difficult due to lack of documents, criminal history or issues with maintaining the physcial presence requirements or the residency requirements.
+For others, it can be difficult due to lack of documents, criminal history or issues with maintaining the physical presence requirements or the residency requirements.
 Regardless, laws apply and every applicant's past conduct comes under strict scrutiny.

-Whatever your situation, if obtaining citizenship is your ultimate goal please contact my law firm, Philip Eichorn Co., LPA, to learn how we can represent you in obtaining this goal.
+Whatever your situation, if obtaining citizenship is your ultimate goal please contact our law firm, Philip Eichorn Co., LPA, to learn how we can represent you in obtaining this goal.

-Some permanent residents seeking naturalization run into trouble because they do not understand the basice eligibility requirements.
+Some permanent residents seeking naturalization run into trouble because they do not understand the basic eligibility requirements.
 These include:

 - Good moral character.
 You must demonstrate good moral character during the five years prior to your application, or three years if you are married to a U.S. citizen, or one year if you have served in the military.
-Good moral character is not just having a clean criminal record but includes registering for Selective Service, filing your taxes and
+Good moral character is not just having a clean criminal record but includes registering for Selective Service and filing your taxes.

 Do You Have a Criminal Record?